 There are no serious downsides to using Web Authentication.
 That said, the system is still not perfect.

 For example, it can complicate situations where a new authenticator is needed for an existing account.
 Let’s say a user loses their physical token.
-They would need a new one, but for security purposes, the WebAuthn API deliberately makes it extremely difficult to link a new key to an existing profile.
+They would need a new one, but the WebAuthn API deliberately makes it extremely difficult to link a new key to an existing profile for security purposes.

-Looking for a truly comprehensive fraud solution for businesses?
-Chargebacks911® can help you develop and implement a strategy that includes both extensive fraud prevention and maximized revenue recovery.
+Are you looking for a truly comprehensive fraud solution for businesses?
+Chargebacks911® can help you develop and implement a strategy that includes comprehensive fraud prevention and maximized revenue recovery.
 Contact us today to learn how much you could be saving.